martin-t/rec-wars/README.md

 - archive.org download: https://archive.org/details/recwar_201903
 - archive.org download with extra maps: https://archive.org/details/RecWar

-The original RecWar only contains a Windows .exe but runs ok-ish wine (sometimes freezes on map load).
+The original RecWar only contains a Windows .exe but runs ok-ish under wine on Linux (sometimes freezes on map load).
 It includes a map editor.
 The binaries in both archive.org links are identical to what I got on an old CD so should be safe.

 ### RecWars vs RecWar differences